ietf-wg-cellar/ebml-specification/specification.markdown

 Element IDs are described in section `Element ID`.
 Element IDs are encoded using the VINT mechanism described in section (#variable-size-integer) can be between one and five octets long.
 Five octet long Element IDs are possible only if declared in the header.

-This IANA Registry only applies to `Elements` contained in the `EBML Header` and global `Elements` that are either valid in the `EBML Header` or the whole `EBML Document`. `Elements` only found in the `EBML Body` have their own set of independent `Element IDs` and are not part of this IANA Registry.
+This IANA Registry only applies to `Elements` contained in the `EBML Header`. `Elements` only found in the `EBML Body` have their own set of independent `Element IDs` and are not part of this IANA Registry.

 The VINT Data value of one-octet Element IDs MUST be between 0x01 and 0x7E.
 These items are valuable because they are short, and need to be used for commonly repeated elements.
 Values from 1 to 126 are to be allocated according to RFC Required.